ncbi/elastic-blast-docs/docs/source/configuration.rst

 ``BLAST database``
 ^^^^^^^^^^^^^^^^^^

     BLAST database name to search.
-To search a database provided in the cloud by NCBI use database name.
-To search your own custom database, upload database files to a cloud storage bucket and provide bucket's universal resource identifier (URI) plus database name (see code block below).
+To search a database provided in the cloud by the NCBI use the database name.
+To search your own custom database, upload the database files to a cloud storage bucket and provide the bucket's universal resource identifier (URI) plus the database name (see example below).

     * Default: None
     * Values: String.
 Run the command below to get a list of available options: